 Executive Vice President and Provost

-UNI School of Music faculty artist Amanda McCandless will present a clarinet recital.
+UNI School of Music faculty artist Ann Bradfield will present a saxophone recital with collaborators and repertoire to be announced.
 This event is free and open to the public.